-In 2021, Hanukkah begins at sundown on November 28 and finishes at sundown on December 6.
-If you’re wondering why Hanukkah falls on a different date every year, it actually doesn’t, according to the Hebrew calendar.
+In 2022, Hanukkah begins at sundown on Dec.
+18 and finishes at sundown on Dec.
+26. If you’re wondering why Hanukkah falls on a different date every year, it actually doesn’t, according to the Hebrew calendar.
 The rededication took place on the 25th day of the month of Kislev in 164 B.C.
 Every year since then, the start of Hanukkah has been on 25 Kislev.
 But the Hebrew calendar is lunar, meaning it follows the moon, whereas most of the rest of the world uses a solar-based calendar, which follows the sun.
-Because the lunar and solar calendars don’t line up precisely, Hanukkah can fall any time from late November to late December.
+Because the lunar and solar calendars don’t line up precisely, Hanukkah can fall anytime from late November to late December.

 How is Hanukkah celebrated?